Psykotikism/Mutant_Tanks/README.md

 		// Minimum: 1.0
 		// Maximum: 99999.0
 		"Meteor Damage"					"25.0"

+		// The Super Tank can spawn minions to attack survivors from behind.
+		// 0: OFF
+		// 1: ON
+		"Minion Ability"				"0"

+		// The Super Tank has 1 out of this many chances to spawn minions to attack survivors from behind.
+		// Minimum: 1
+		// Maximum: 99999
+		"Minion Chance"					"4"

+		// The Super Tank can spawn these minions.
+		// Combine numbers in any order for different results.
+		// Repeat the same number to increase its chance of being chosen.
+		// Character limit: 12
+		// 1: Smoker
+		// 2: Boomer
+		// 3: Hunter
+		// 4: Spitter (Switches to Boomer in L4D1.)
+		// 5: Jockey (Switches to Hunter in L4D1.)
+		// 6: Charger (Switches to Smoker in L4D1.)
+		"Minion Types"					"123456"

 		// The Super Tank has 1 out of this many chances to nullify survivors' damage.
 		// Minimum: 1